Dear Nathan: Thank You Salma: Plot

-On Salma's birthday, she invited Afkar to come to her birthday party.
-During the event, Nathan was surprised to see the closeness of Salma and Afkar, who could be considered too close as friends.
-Nathan was consumed with jealousy; he rushed home and did not give Salma a present that night.
-In the end, to avoid misunderstandings from happening, Salma intends to bring Nathan together with Afkar.
-The three of them finally met and talked to each other.
-Nathan was also able to accept the existence of Afkar, who had become his close friend now.
-And they are finally friends.
-Since Afkar arrived, Nathan's challenges have increased.
-He must look better than Afkar in front of Salma.
-Plus, Salma also demands Nathan to become someone more mature.
+Salma admires a musician called Afkar, and becomes close to him.
+On her birthday, she invites Afkar to her party.
+Nathan sees them together at the party and is consumed with jealousy; he rushed home and does not give Salma her present.
+In the end the three of them finally meet, and Afkar becomes a close friend of Nathan; however, Nathan feels that he must compete with Afkar and look better than Afkar in front of Salma.
+Salma wants Nathan to become more mature.
 He has to convince Salma more that he really loves Salma.

-The ending of this film is Nathan, Rebecca, Salma and Afkar helping each other to solve Zanna's problem.
-They also began to collect strong evidence so that they demanded to remove the harasser from the campus so that Zanna could study safely and get rid of her fear of still meeting the perpetrator, but the harasser even threatened Zanna if he reported himself to the campus.
-He threatened that Zanna's scholarship would be revoked if she really reported the case.
-Finally, Zanna mustered up the courage to speak up on the campus, of course, with the help of her friends.
-The result of the trial was that Zanna's report was accepted and will be processed by the campus.
-Zanna also did not lose her scholarship, but Zanna's request to expel the harasser from the campus was not approved, considering that the perpetrator's father was the leader of the campus.
-Zanna did not accept this either.
-After further discussion with other leaders, the perpetrator's father felt embarrassed when he found out that his son was behaving inappropriately.
-Finally, the father of the harasser agreed to have his son transferred to another campus for Zanna's convenience.
-Meanwhile, Salma's relationship with Nathan is much better than before and more romantic.
+Nathan, Rebecca, Salma, and Afkar all help each other to solve Zanna's problem, collecting enough evidence so that they can demand that the harasser be removed from the campus so that Zanna can study safely.
+However, the harasser had threatened Zanna that her scholarship would be revoked if she reported the case.
+Finally, Zanna musters up the courage to speak up on the campus, with the help of her friends, and her report is accepted to be processed by the college.
+Zanna does not lose her scholarship, but Zanna's request to expel the harasser from the campus was not approved.
+Zanna does not accept this either, and after further discussion with other leaders, the perpetrator's father finally agrees to have his son transferred to another campus.
+Salma's relationship with Nathan improves through the experience.

+Production

+The film is based on the novel Thank You Salma by Erisca Febriani.

+The actors Amanda Rawles, Jefri Nichol, and Ardhito Pramono were announced to be starring in August 2020.
+Nichol and Rawles had starred in the preceding two Dear Nathan films as Nathan and Salma, and Rawles said that the first one was her stepping stone to her film acting career in Indonesia.

+Kuntz Agus directed the film, which was produced by Rapi Films and Screenplay Films.

+Themes

+The theme of sexual violence is prominent in the film.

 Release

-Dear Nathan: Thank You Salma was theatrically released in Indonesia on 3 January 2022.
-The film's trailer was released on 14 December 2021.
+Distribution was handled by Hypeabis.id.
+The film's trailer was released on 14 December 2021, with special screenings held in selected cinemas in 10 cities on 9 January 2022.
+Dear Nathan: Thank You Salma was theatrically released in Indonesia on 13 January 2022.

 The film was also released through the streaming service Netflix in selected countries on 21 April 2022.

+Reception

+The audience numbers were high in cinemas, reaching 300,000 in six days.